Ruby Goldstein: Personal life and death

 The years between 1937 and 1942 were particularly difficult for Ruby, having lost most of his savings in the stock market crash.
 He worked for a time managing a friend's billiard parlor and continued to work as a boxing trainer when he could.

 Goldstein enlisted in the army in 1942, rising to the rank of sergeant, and working as a physical trainer and boxing coach at Fort Hamilton in Brooklyn.
 After obtaining a license, he began refereeing, and toured with Joe Louis as a referee, refereeing Louis's match with Jersey Joe Walcott in 1947.
 After the war, making little at first as a referee, he worked as a public relations manager for Schenley Distillers.

 In 1959, Funk & Wagnalls published his memoirs, titled Third Man In The Ring, as told to sports writer Frank Graham.

 Goldstein moved to Miami Beach in his retirement in 1977.
-Goldstein was remarried to second wife, Beatrice.
+Goldstein was remarried to his second wife, Beatrice.
 He had been previously married to the former Mae Owen, with whom he had a son, Herbert.
 Having been treated at Mt.
 Sinai Hospital, he died of throat cancer in his home in Miami Beach on April 23, 1984.
 His second wife and son survived him.
 Services for Goldstein were held in New York, and he was buried in New Montefiore Cemetery in Pinelawn, New York, on Long Island.